 Our revolutionary knee braces do more than just stabilize or correct alignment of the knee.
-Our bionic knee braces enhance leg muscle power by storing energy as you bend your knee and returning that energy as you straighten your leg.
+Our spring loaded knee braces enhance leg muscle power by storing energy as you bend your knee and returning that energy as you straighten your leg.

 Developing a compact and powerful knee extension assist has eluded researchers for nearly a century.
 The first patents on spring loaded knee braces date back to the 1920s.
 Unfortunately, these braces were all big and bulky or alternatively, insufficiently powerful.

-Our bionic technology provides shock absorption as the knee is bent, and assists the quadriceps muscles as the knee is straightened.
+Our spring technology provides shock absorption as the knee is bent, and assists the quadriceps muscles as the knee is straightened.
 This increases quadriceps torque, strength and power while simultaneously reducing joint compression.
-Among other things, users can rely on our bionic knee braces to help:
+Among other things, users can rely on our spring loaded knee braces to help:

 - Promote proper lifting form